therekrab/frc-programming-reference/source/advanced/passive_subsystems.rst

 the same features, but it has a default command that is prebuilt off of a method called ``passive()``, which the user must implement.

+.. note:: The passive subsystem code is not included with WPILib.
+You must program it yourself to have its capabilities.
+This is one of a few helper classes that I recommend writing to help structure robot code.

 PassiveSubsystems give more control over *when* a default command can run, through the use of a few methods: